skiphansen/pano_man/README.md

 1. One input for the 2 player game start button.
 1. Eight inputs for 2 joysticks for the cocktail table version or four inputs for one joystick on the upright version.

 The obvious way to connect a Joystick to the Pano is to use one of the USB ports, but that's a problem because there's no code for the USB port yet and it looks like a major undertaking.

-Another solution would be to use an I2C port expander, but this would require something to be built along with code to poll it and it would not be easy to house it in the tiny Pano case. *(See Notes at the bottom of this page)*
+Another solution would be to use an I2C port expander.
+This requires building an external interface, but does not require any modifications to the Pano.
+The benefit of an I2C port expander is that it provides more than enough inputs to implement the cocktail version of Pacman with separate joysticks for 2 players.

+The Pano does have some signals that are relatively easy to access that could be considered GPIOs and there are JUST enough for Pacman if we restrict ourself to a single player in the "Free" play mode.
+This requires modifications to the Pano to bring out the "GPIO" lines.

+#### "GPIO" Joystick Interface
-The Pano does have some signals that are relatively easy to access that could be considered GPIOs.
-Three are used to drive the 3 LEDs, one is used to read the"Pano" button, and 2 are connected to the VGA monitors Display Data Channel (DDC) port.
+The Pano has 6 signals that can be considered as "GPIO" ports, three are used to drive the LEDs, one is used to read the"Pano" button, and 2 are connected to the VGA monitors Display Data Channel (DDC) port.

 One surprise was that unlike the green and blue LEDs the red LED is not driven directly by a Xilinx pin so it's can't be used as an input without hardware modifications.
 This leaves us with 5 GPIOs and one output port that are easily accessible.

-We will eliminate the need for 5 inputs by supporting only the single player mode.

-It turns out that there is a "DIP" switch setting that configured the Pacman machine for free plays.
-By selecting this mode we eliminate the need for the coins slot inputs.

-This leaves us with 5 inputs for a Joystick and a start button.
 The start button is easy, we'll just use the existing "Pano" button for it.

 For the impatient person who isn't concerned about esthetics or physical robustness flying wires are a quick and easy way to hook up the joystick.